VisualPHPUnit/VisualPHPUnit/README.rst

 VisualPHPUnit
 =============

 VisualPHPUnit is a visual front-end for PHPUnit.

-?
+Written in PHP, it aims to make unit testing more appealing.

 Features
 --------